Like all Ofsted-registered child care settings, as Childminders we need to follow the Early Years Foundation Stage.

 The Early Years Foundation Stage (EYFS) framework supports an integrated approach to early learning and care.
 It gives all professionals a set of common principles and commitments to deliver quality early education and childcare experiences to all children.

 As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.”

-The latest version of the EYFS was published in March 2017 with a revised version being piloted in 2019.
+The latest version of the EYFS was published in March 2017 with a revised version in September 2021.